spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 4. Delete the Gateway Virtual Machines from vSphere.

-## Resizing a VMware cloud gateway
+## Resizing a VMware Cloud Gateway

 A cloud gateway can be set up as a 1-node or a 3-node cluster.
 For production environments, it is recommended that three (3) nodes are set up.
 A cloud gateway can be initially set up with one (1) node and resized to three (3) nodes at a later time.
 The following steps need to be performed to resize a 1-node cloud gateway cluster to a 3-node gateway cluster: